teambit/docs/docs/guides/02-using-bit-dev.md

 ## Remote collections hosting

 The primary goal of bit.dev is to be a SaaS service for hosting remote scopes.
-Bit.dev is managing scopes in **collections** and determines the permissions users have for these collections:
+Bit.dev manages scopes in **collections** and determines the permissions users have for these collections:

-- A **public** collection is is visible for all users.
+- A **public** collection is is visible to all users.
-- A **private** collection is limited to the privileged users in the organization that owns the collection.
+- A **private** collection is limited to the privileged users who are members of the organization which owns the collection.

 Bit also ensures that code in private collections is not exposed via public collections and places the following restrictions on using components across collections:

 - Components in public collections cannot depend on private components: A public component is available for the entire Bit community.
-Therefore, it may not depend on components that reside in public collections.
+Therefore, it may not depend on components that reside in private collections.
 - Components in private collections cannot depend on components of different owners (users or organizations).
-Components in private collections may depend on public or private collections that belong to the same owner.
+Components in private collections may depend on public collections or other private collections that belong to the same owner.

 In addition, for each collection Bit maintains licensing information for the components (such as MIT or GPL).